Siege of Damascus (1400): Battle

 He later fought an army led by the Mamluk Sultan Nasir-ad-Din Faraj which was defeated outside Damascus leaving the city at the mercy of the Mongol besiegers.
 With his army defeated by January 1401, the Mamluk sultan dispatched a deputation from Cairo, including Ibn Khaldun, who negotiated with him, but after their withdrawal he put the city to sack.

 One particularly distressing incident, verified by independent eyewitnesses, was the burning of the famous Umayyad Mosque in March 1401, and many others including the Baibars' al-Ablaq Palace (The Striped Palace), where the current Tekkiye Mosque is located.
 Noted imams and religious priests went to Timur and asked for his mercy in the name of Allah.
 He falsely assured them to take shelter in mosques with their women and children.
 When thus they totaled more than 30,000 people; he got the doors locked and burnt them alive.
 Mass rapes were also recorded.
 In addition, men and women were taken into slavery.
 A huge number of the city's artisans were taken to Timur's capital at Samarkand.
 These were the luckier citizens: many were slaughtered and their heads piled up in a field outside the north-east corner of the walls, where a city square still bears the name "Burj al-Ru'us" (between modern-day Al-Qassaa and Bab Tuma), originally the tower of heads.

 Aftermath

-After the capture of Damascus, Timur's neo-Mongol empire now bordered another emerging power in the region, the Ottoman Empire.
+After the capture of Damascus, Timur's Turco-Mongol empire now bordered another emerging power in the region, the Ottoman Empire.
 The two powers soon came into direct conflict.
 Bayezid demanded tribute from one of the Anatolian Beyliks who had pledged loyalty to Timur and threatened to invade.
 Timur interpreted this action as an insult to himself, and in 1402 he moved his army towards the Ottoman city of Sebaste (modern Sivas).
 (Note: Timur forces had already sacked Sivas in 1400.)
 Timur would later go on to defeat the Ottoman Sultan Bayezid at the Battle of Ankara.

+During his Siege of Smyrna in December 1402, Timur sent an envoy to Damietta to inform the Mamluks of his victory over the Ottomans and to conclude a peace treaty, with Timur promising not to encroach on Mamluk lands; to which Faraj agreed.